BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 .. _specifier resolution:

 Specifier resolution in Scenic is non trivial, as a specifier can scpecify multiple properties, both non-optionally and optionally.
 At a high level, Scenic must check for two things: properties that have been non-optionally specified multiple times and properties that have been optionally specified multiple times but not non-optionally specified.
 In both cases the value of the property is ambiguous, and Scenic will raise an exception.
-Otherwise, the value of p will be determined by its unique non-optional specifier, unique optional specifier, or the most-derived default value, in that order.
+Otherwise, the value of p will be determined by its unique non-optional specifier, unique optional specifier, or the default value, in that order.
+If the default value is overriden in a sub-class, the new value is used.
 Scenic then checks that all dependencies exist and are non-cyclical, before evaluating the specifiers to fix the properties of the object.